clc3-CloudComputing/clc3-ws23/3-Kubernetes/exercise3.2/README.md

     kubectl run demo --image=agrimmer/demo:time
     ```

-1. To verify that the container started and the app is running, use:
+1. To verify that the container has started and the app is running, use:

     ```console
     kubectl get pods